 • SEO training and support

-Ubersuggest is good at providing keyword rankings and updates regularly.
-For some of my top-ranking keywords, it actually gives more accurate updates than Ahrefs.
+For some of my top-ranking keywords, Ubersuggest gives more accurate keyword ranking updates than Ahrefs.

-The Individual plan lets you track up to 125 keywords for one domain, but if you need more, you can purchase an add-on for 250 keywords for just $5 a month.
+The Individual plan lets you track up to 125 keywords for one domain.
+If you need more, you can purchase an add-on for 250 keywords for just $5 a month.

 I was curious where Ubersuggest gets its data, so I came across their post explaining how they estimate organic traffic.
 Here’s what they consider: